NurjahanJ/StitchPal/README.md

 - Ensure the `.env` file is in the project root directory, not in subdirectories
 - GitHub's secret scanning may block pushes containing API keys for your protection

-## Current Development Status

-The app is currently under active development with the following items being worked on:
-- Updating the PatternResultScreen to display AI-generated images and yarn suggestions
-- Implementing dynamic pattern generation based on user input instead of using sample patterns
-- Fixing environment variable loading to properly access the OpenAI API

 ## Project Structure

 - `lib/models/`: Data models for patterns, materials, and saved projects